USA Stoneware Large Bread Making Bowl

 A Note About Shipping Cost

 Shipping fragile pottery has become challenging and expensive, especially when it is shipped to the East and West Coasts.
-The item must be double boxed or shipped in an oversized box in order to protect the pottery when shipped, and unfortunately, carriers determine their rates based on the overall dimensions of the box.
+The item must be double boxed or shipped in an oversized box to protect the pottery when shipped, and unfortunately, carriers determine their rates based on the overall dimensions of the box.
 These rates are based on “Dimensional Box Weight” instead of the actual product weight.
 The shop must also cover the cost of all the extra boxes and packing material so an additional $5 is built into the overall shipping